All the Patios on Stephen Avenue Walk

 310 8 Ave.
 S.W., 403-264-7808, localon8thave.com

-What to order: A $25 pitcher of sangria, pimms or mojito and maybe a phylo baked brie so you aren’t just drinking.
+What to order: A cucumber Caesar or cointreau mimosa and maybe a phylo baked brie so you aren’t just drinking.

 150, 317 7 Ave.
 S.W., 403-263-5432, themet.ca

 What to order: Toast.
-You think you can make toast at home, but you are never going to put whipped honey goat cheese, mango, pomegranate, basil, pumpkin seeds and balsamic glaze on your bread so you might at well get it on toast here for $6.
+You think you can make toast at home, but you are never going to put ingredients like whipped honey goat cheese, mango, pomegranate, basil, pumpkin seeds and balsamic glaze on your bread so you might at well get it on toast here.

 163, 317 7 Ave.
 S.W., 403-454-2987, wiseandwright.com

 What to order: Sante Fe Chicken Salad.
-Earls switches up its menu every now and then (it added ahi tuna tataki and coconut cream pie this year), but the Sante Fe Chicken Salad remains a fan favourite.
+Earls switches up its menu every now and then, but the Sante Fe Chicken Salad remains a fan favourite.
+It also added a lineup of non-alcoholic drinks to its menu like The Spring Gimlet made with Seedlip if you want to go for drinks on a patio, but don't want alcohol.

 315 8 Ave.
 S.W., 403-265-3275, earls.ca